robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-09/2/Activities/13_Networking_Review/unsolved/readme.md

  - Make sure Name Resolution for Resolving Network Addresses is enabled.

-  - There should be four HTTP packets.
+  - There should be six HTTP packets.

 A. Answer the following questions on HTTP: